When positive change is created, people or companies often want to communicate about it. Better Cotton is no different.

 Better Cotton Claims Framework

 The Better Cotton Claims Framework is one component of the Better Cotton Standard System.
 It was created through a multi-stakeholder consultation process and is subject to an annual update.
-No Member is obliged to make any claims about Better Cotton while allowing flexibility in how to communicate about their commitment, the Claims Framework is the set of guidelines which provides guidance and rules to ensure they can do so in a credible and positive way.
-Claims are available according to a member’s cotton sourcing threshold as well as the approval process for making a claim as well as the corrective action plan process and steps taken by Better Cotton when misleading, unauthorised claims are found.
+No Member is obliged to make any claims about Better Cotton, however, should they wish to communicate about their commitment, the Claims Framework is the set of guidelines which provides guidance and rules to ensure they can do so in a credible and positive way.
+Claims are available according to a member’s eligibility.
+The Claims Framework also includes the approval process for making a claim as well as the corrective action plan process and steps taken by Better Cotton when misleading, unauthorised claims are found.

 We also have many other communications assets available for members to use, such as images, videos, ready-made materials and Stories from the Field.
 By combining claims in the framework with these other resources, Better Cotton Members can articulate a compelling story that is meaningful to them and their customers.

 Members should always refer to the Better Cotton Claims Framework to ensure that the context in which they want to use a claim is not in breach of their agreed conduct as a member.